jamesfed/LoggingForDisaster/README.md

 # By the end of this presentation you will
 * Have direction on the creation of a logging policy.
 * Understand the utility of logging in the context of incident response.
-* Be able to identify essential, desirable, and optional log sources.
+* Be able to identify useful log sources.
 * Have options on how to obtain and store your logs.
 * Be ready to log!

+# My intent
+* Provide a 'quick start' point in a direction for effective logging.

 </details>